 |Gallon||128 ounces||16 cups|

 We all have probably come across a recipe with odd or vague ingredient measurements—or maybe no measurements at all.
 Use some basic conversions to fill in the blanks.

 |Baby food jar||3 1/2 to 8 ounces||depends on size|

 |Frozen juice concentrate||6 ounces||3/4 cup|

 History of Can Sizes

 To find out how many cups in a can are required, it's useful to have a little history of the canning industry.
-According to the guidebook Canning and How to Use Canned Foods, by the National Canners Association (it's now called the Food Products Association), while there are (or were) some can sizes considered standard, these measurements aren't based on any unit of volume or other requirements, and may lead to confusion for home cooks.
+According to the guidebook Canning and How to Use Canned Foods by A.W.
+Bitting and K.G.
+Bitting, the National Canners Association (it's now called the Food Products Association) says, while there are (or were) some can sizes considered standard, these measurements aren't based on any unit of volume or other requirements, and might lead to confusion for home cooks.